The Crossroads (Portage, Michigan)

 The Crossroads is a shopping mall located in Portage, Michigan.
 The mall features 100 stores and a food court.
-The anchor stores are JCPenney and Macy's.
-There are 2 vacant anchor stores that were once Sears and Burlington (previously Mervyn's).
+The anchor tenants are JCPenney, Macy's, and Zap Zone XL.
+There is 1 vacant anchor store that was once Burlington (previously Mervyn's).
 The Crossroads Mall had been owned by Brookfield Properties (and predecessor General Growth Properties) from 1999 until its sale to Kohan Retail Investment Group in January 2022.